spidermin/CompaniesHouse/README.md

 PHP version 5.6.4

+Edit: index.php and edit line 6 "<link rel="stylesheet" type="text/css" href="/companieshouse/style.css">" and change path to your destination.

+run "index.php" Here you can enter a company number and see the app working.

 Assumptions:

 Using the Companies House public API a small app is required in order to asses the risk of lending credit to a company.